WealthWaveONE

 Here’s how Wealth Equivalency works… How much would you have to place into an account that earns a 5% annual return to equal the earning power of owning a business?

 If you earn just $1,000 per month in your own business, that’s equal to having $240,000 in a 5% account.
-Of course, where can you find 5% these days?
-Not in the average bank account.
-Those average .09%, not even 1%.
-In an average bank account you’d need $1.3 million to pay you the same as what a business that pays you $1,000 per month receives today.
-Which is more likely to happen first?
-You keep doing what you do today and earn enough for long enough to save $240,000 to $1.3 million.
-Or you learn a new business that helps you create $1,000 monthly income.
+Which is more likely to happen for you?
+Save up $240,000 or learn a new business that helps you create $1,000 monthly income?
 That’s one of the best examples I’ve seen of how money really works.

 What if you build your business income up to $5,000 per month?
 You would need to have $1.2 million in a 5% interest bearing account to equal the monthly income from your business.
 You see how it changes the math?
 That’s why you can’t become a successful business owner long-term without a basic knowledge of money, like we’re showing you now.

-Our HowMoneyWorks experts are available to sit down with YOU now that you’ve attended one of our ELEMENTS classes.
+Our financial educators are available to sit down with YOU now that you’ve attended one of our ELEMENTS classes.
 The question is, how do these concepts work with YOUR financials and YOUR personal numbers?
-And how much FASTER will you be able to complete the 7 Money Milestones when you have an expert guiding you?
+And how much FASTER will you be able to complete the 7 Money Milestones when you have someone guiding you?
 Your discussion will be private, short, and focused EXCLUSIVELY on YOUR financial goals.
-If you’re interested, our experts can crunch your numbers, make recommendations, and give you access to the best products and services available.
+If you’re interested, our educators can crunch your numbers, make recommendations, and give you access to the best products and services available.
 Text me right after this class and let’s start putting YOUR money to work TODAY.

-If you liked what you learned today/tonight and would like more, you can follow HowMoneyWorks on Instagram at HowMoneyWorks Official for more practical tips and helpful resources.
-We’ll see you next time.
+If you liked what you learned today and would like more, you can follow us on Instagram at HowMoneyWorks Official for more practical tips and helpful resources.
+We’ll see you next time!